DataDog/documentation/content/en/real_user_monitoring/guide/compute-apdex-with-rum-data.md

 - To see the Apdex score trend over time, select `Timeseries` instead of `Query Value` in **Select your visualization**.
 - To compute the Apdex score for a specific application, add an additional `@application.id` query and update your formula.
-- To compute the Apdex score with another RUM performance metric such as First Contentful Paint, replace `@view.LargestContentfulPaint` with `@view.FirstContentfulPaint` in the query.
+- To compute the Apdex score with another RUM performance metric such as First Contentful Paint, replace `@view.LargestContentfulPaint` with `@view.FirstContentfulPaint` in the queries.

 To compute additional performance indicators for your applications, determine what data points you need and which RUM events are relevant for you before [creating a quick graph](#create-a-quick-graph).